gift-exe/software-defined-network-architecture-implementation/readme.md

 So that way the controller can detect network devices and their links as they are instantiated
 on the mininet network (^_^ )

+---

+[Here](https://the-garden-iota.vercel.app/notes/exploring-computer-networks/building-a-simple-software-defined-network-with-ryu-and-mininet-in-python) I talk about my implementation of the SDN in detail : )